-4. Risk Appetite Framework
+4. Risk Appetite Policy

-The Company's Risk Appetite Framework is the foundation of its risk management practices.
+The Company's Risk Appetite Policy is the foundation of its risk management policy.
 It establishes the risk boundaries within which the business will operate and sets stakeholder expectations in regard to the risk being run in the Company.
+In other words, it articulates the quantum and nature of risk that the Company is willing to take to achieve its' strategic objectives and helps to set stakeholder expectations.
+It should be used to inform and drive decision making within the Company.

-Risk Landscape
+5. Risk Landscape

 The Company maintains a detailed risk taxonomy to ensure all risks are identified and systematically managed.
-Under the Company's RMF, the Company adopts a commonlanguage in the description of risks to proactively manage a wide spectrum of financial and non-financial risks.
+Under the Company's RMP, the Company adopts a common language in the description of risks to proactively manage a wide spectrum of financial and non-financial risks.